 - Prescription medications

-Whether your car accident injuries require short- or long-term treatment plans, the expenses they create should be covered by the driver whose negligence caused the accident.
+Whether your car accident injuries require short- or long-term treatment plans, the negligent driver who caused the accident must cover the expenses.
 You can request copies of your medical records and bills and give them to your lawyer to use as evidence for your case.
 They may help substantiate your treatment costs when assigning a value to the injury portion of your claim or lawsuit.

 Your Car Accident May Generate Important Paperwork